FAQs

 Travel Program

 BAC fields boys and girls travel teams from U8 through U19.
-Fall season covers U8–U15 and Spring season covers U8–U19.
+The Fall season covers U8–U15 and the Spring season covers U8–U19.

 BAC uses a pod model for team formation.
-All players in an age group participate in a pool tryout and are evaluated on technical skills, athleticism, effort, and attitude on a 1–5 scale.
+All players in an age group take part in a pool tryout and are evaluated on technical skills, athleticism, effort, and attitude on a 1–5 scale.
 Designated BAC volunteer coaches and Elite UK trainers make roster placements.
-Placements are one-way for the season — changes are only made for injury, safety, or administrative reasons.
+Every player is placed first on age-appropriate fit, then on development level.
+Placements are one-way for the season — changes are made only for injury, safety, or administrative reasons.

 Travel teams typically practice twice per week during the Fall and Spring seasons — each roughly 10 weeks long.
 One session is coach-led, focused on team tactics and game preparation.
 The other is a trainer-led skills development session run by Elite UK Soccer professionals.
 Games are typically on weekends — roughly half at home in Bedford, half away.